Working With Direct Messages

 - use message eliding

-- set the maximum number of topics the router can track for performing the eliding function on each client connection (up to 32,000 per client as configured in the client profile, with a total of 2,000,000 per router; default is 256 per client).
+- receive up to the maximum number of topics the router can track for performing the eliding function on each client connection (up to 32,000 per client as configured in the client profile, with a total of 2,000,000 per router; default is 256 per client).
 Once the maximum number of topics number is reached, the router ages out the elided topics for the client to prevent the consumption of more eliding resources than have been allocated for the connection.
 Eliding behavior then continues as if this were a new client connection, and a one-time Syslog event is generated on a per client basis.

 - Solace routers track the number of topics on a client connection dynamically.
 Whenever this number is below the set maximum, the eliding function is applied to the new incoming messages.